syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

 1. Open the Add Reference window from your project.
 2. Choose Windows > Extensions >Syncfusion.SfChart.WPF.
-3. Add the following namespace in your {% highlight C# %} file, MainPage.xaml.cs.
+3. Add the following namespace in your C# file, MainPage.xaml.cs.